anoma/juvix/docs/reference/language/modules.md

 ```

 When opening a module, if we want to open an explicit subset of its definitions,
-we will use the `using` keyword thus:
+we must use the `using` keyword thus:

 ```juvix
 open Data.List using {List; sort; reverse}